DEFRA/ffc-pay-request-editor/README.md

 }
 ```

+Note that duplicate message detection is based on a `referenceId` property which must be a `UUID`.
+If this property is not provided then the `invoiceNumber` property is used instead.

 ## Running the application

 The application is designed to run in containerised environments, using Docker Compose in development and Kubernetes in production.